bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 <a id="price-list-modifiers"></a>

 Modifiers use the auto conversion rate.
-For example, if the keychain is `€30`, and there's a modifier for engraving, the price is: `€30 + ($5 * auto conversion rate)`
+For example, if the keychain is €30, and there's a modifier for engraving, the price is: €30 + ($5 * auto conversion rate).

 The above example assumes a default currency of USD.